The role of the pharmacies

 Supervision and control

-The Danish Medicines Agency supervises and controls the pharmacies’ and hospital pharmacies’ processing of prescriptions and medicine requisitions and preparation of cannabis products.
+The Danish Medicines Agency supervises and controls the pharmacies’ and hospital pharmacies’ processing of prescriptions and medicine requisitions and the production of cannabis end-products.